portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.8_en.md

 - Fix the RTP packet issue with the marker bit flag that is incompatible with some trunks.
 - Fix the issue where there is no ringback tone during IVR forward calls.
 - Fix the issue if there are many holidays, none of them are affected.
-- Fix the issue If the holiday falls on a different year.
+- Fix the issue if the holiday falls on a different year.

 #### Changes for Release v12.8.0